nycmeshnet/docs/content/hardware/unifi-ap.md

 Adopting wirelessly doesn't work, so we adopt the AP to the controller wired before installing!

-After moving on site, you may need to ssh in and set-inform
+After moving on site, you may need to ssh in and set-inform to tell it the address of the controller

 ## SSH firmware instructions
 [Here's Ubiquiti's instructions](https://help.ui.com/hc/en-us/articles/204910064-UniFi-Upgrade-the-Firmware-of-a-UniFi-Device#h_01F8GWSNHCB18N8Z2PKGDXEYDY)

 We usually download the 4.3.20 update and choose the "Updating without internet..." option using scp.

+## Meshing

 We mostly install these devices with one wired connection for every two or three unwired ("meshed").
 It's best to avoid more than one wireless hop.

-Wireless meshing doesn't work after version 4.3.20.
+Wireless meshing basically doesn't work after version 4.3.20.
+Apart from later versions being unstable, when one goes down it can take down all the other meshed devices!
 We're in a very long conversation with Ubiquiti about this.

 ## UAP-AC-M (rabbit ears)
 <img src="/img/hardware/uap/uap-ac-m.png" height="160" />